hstdt/iOS-Rich-Text-Editor/README.md

 #RichTextEditor-iOS [![Version](http://cocoapod-badges.herokuapp.com/v/iOS-Rich-Text-Editor/badge.png)](http://cocoadocs.org/docsets/iOS-Rich-Text-Editor)

--Forked by Deadpikle for additional fixes and features.
-Readme updates TODO.
-There have been many enhancements and improvements.
-Please bug me for an updated README if I forget, which I probably will.
-The code is by no means perfectly clean, but it does function!
-Be wary of using the stock undo/redo with bulleted lists —- it often fails.
-Also, I have no idea how CocoaPods updates with forks work, so if someone needs me to do that, please point me in the right direction…-
+~Forked by Deadpikle for additional fixes and features~

 ### TODO
-- [ ] Drop WEPopover dependency and use native popovers on iPhone (see [here](https://rbnsn.me/ios-8-popover-presentations) and [here](https://richardallen.me/2014/11/28/popovers.html)).
+- [x] Drop WEPopover dependency and use native popovers on iPhone (see [here](https://rbnsn.me/ios-8-popover-presentations) and [here](https://richardallen.me/2014/11/28/popovers.html)). -- Dropped dependency but decided not to use popovers on iPhone per [interface guidelines](https://developer.apple.com/ios/human-interface-guidelines/ui-views/popovers/).
-- [ ] Change style to have starting brackets on the same line as if statements & function calls (etc.)
+- [ ] Change style to have starting brackets on the same line as if statements & function calls (etc.) -- This is now done in RichTextEditor.m but not other files
+- [ ] Bug fixing/checking
+- [ ] Make the toolbar more pretty
+- [ ] New screenshots for this readme
 - [x] Make use of iOS NSTextStorage
 - [x] Port fixes and changes from OS X ([see here](https://github.com/Deadpikle/macOS-Rich-Text-Editor))
 - [x] Convert this README file to use ## instead of ----- for h1/2/3/4/5 syntax

+#### 1.0 TODO
+- [ ] Support numbered lists

 ### Breaking Change Warning!